ThibautStark/PFE/README.md

 ## Our hyperparameters

-For our experiments, we chose theses hyperparameters since they are communly used for this kind of training
+For our experiments, we chose theses hyperparameters since they are communly used for this kind of training <br />

 ![BlackBoxApplication](readme_images/13.PNG "BlackBoxApplication")